-Bajoz White is named after the River Bajoz that runs near the village of Morales de Toro.
-Only the best bunches of Malvasía are selected to create this refreshing wine.
-Malvasía is well-known across Spain (The Canary Islands and Valencia) and in Italy.
+Bajoz White has been named after the River Bajoz, which runs in the vicinity of Morales del Toro.
+Only the best batches of Malvasia grapes are picked out to craft this refreshing wine.
+Malvasia is a well-known grape variety across Spain, particularly in The Canary Islands and Valencia, as well as in Italy.

 Brimming with tradition, Toro D.O. is an exciting wine region nestled in the heart of Castile and León, in the northern Spanish province of Zamora.
 This D.O. is next door to Rueda’s territory, and not far from Ribera del Duero and Rioja’s.
 It is one of Spain’s best kept secrets.
 Its wines inherit a long history, dating back to Roman settlements.
 In the middle ages, the wines enjoyed Royal privileges that allowed them to be exclusively sold in towns and cities.
 Even Christopher Columbus is said to have taken the wines of Toro on his expeditions to America.
 Toro qualified for the Denominación de Origen status in 1987.
 With its ancient vines, it is certainly one of Spain´s most promising regions for the production of red wines of impressive quality.